Darth-Apple/BAM/readme.txt

  - Updated ACP interface that displays more information (with new icons) about where announcements will be posted.

  - Both BAM 1.0 and 2.0 allow you to turn your announcement into a link without the use of BBcode.
 Simply paste a link into the URL field!

+ - Create a Marquee announcement (unofficial feature).
+Put [@marquee:left, 10] to make a marquee that scrolls towards the left, with a scroll speed of 10.

 Copyright: